-Watch Out for Boats!
+Watch out for boats!

-to avoid an obstacle.
-Swimming nearby increases the risk of collision, especially with the increasing number of small rental boats without licenses.
-Drivers don't always react in time.See this post on Instagram
+Unlike land vehicles, boats are slow to maneuver.
+They can't stop suddenly or swerve easily.to avoid an obstacle.
+Swimming nearby increases the risk of a collision, especially with the rise of small rental boats without licenses.
+Drivers don't always react in time.

 Locks: very dangerous currents